Dog Bite Prevention for Kids

 What you can expect from the dog bite prevention program

-Our dog bite prevention presentation is 20-45 minutes long (depending on location and age of children) and best for kids between the ages of 5 and 11 years old (humans only, no dogs).
+Our dog bite prevention presentation is 30-45 minutes long and best for kids between the ages of 5 and 11 years old (humans only, no dogs).

 The main message of the presentation is to “Be a Tree” if a strange dog comes near you or any dog is too frisky or is making you uncomfortable.
 Since this behavior is boring to a dog, they will just sniff the child/tree and then go away.
 We give the children “tools” from their own body – eyes, legs, mouth – to use when encountering a dog.